 - Many animal proteins cause inflammation (especially dairy), and chronic inflammation is a risk factor not only coronary heart disease, but every other type of major heart disease.

 There is a common misconception that plant proteins don’t have the same muscle enhancing effects as animal, but this is simply not true.
-I have tried and tested this for myself over the last two years since following a plant based diet (and I mean doing it healthily in terms of getting the right amount of proteins, nutrients, and combining foods correctly) and I have the best muscle tone I’ve ever had!
+I have tried and tested this for myself over the last two years since following a plant based diet (and I mean doing it healthily in terms of getting the right amount of proteins, nutrients, and combining the right foods together) and I have the best muscle tone I’ve ever had!
 And as further evidence, you only need to look at some of the plant based athletes and body builders out there to see that this is true!

-I have also been taking a shot of green super food powder for antioxidants and phytochemicals, AND to be double sure I am getting everything I need and this seems to be working well for me.
+I have also been taking a shot of super food powder for antioxidants and phytochemicals, AND to be double sure I am getting everything I need and this seems to be working well for me.
 I also combine this with plenty of exercise and a mixture of pea, rice, and hemp proteins (focusing mainly on pea).
 In fact, an in depth study from the ‘Journal of the International Society of Sports Nutrition’ has proven that pea protein is just as good as animal when it comes to muscle building.
 Plus you’re still getting all the aforementioned benefits of a plant based protein, so it’s a win win situation.

 These super muscle growth effects from pea protein are due to it’s high levels of the specific muscle building amino acid l-arginine, which is higher in pea than in other plant protein sources, so this is another reason to use a high ratio of pea if you are looking to specifically build muscle mass.